suchismitasarker/CHESS-Summer-School-QM2/introduction/onboarding.md

 # CHESS Summer Student Onboarding
-Welcome to the CHESS Summer Program!
+## Welcome to the CHESS Summer Program for Quantum Materials Beamline (QM2)!
 This guide outlines the required steps and resources to help ensure a smooth onboarding process for all students!

 #### ✅ Account Setup
 CLASSE IDs and BeamPASS logins are created by the IT group before students arrive.
 Make sure you can log in to both systems prior to your first day.